October Prime Day: Buy your big-ticket holiday presents now

 Find excellent savings on smartwatches, headphones and other top-notch gifts during Prime Big Deal Days

-With discounts on everything from cleaning supplies to electric toothbrushes, Prime Big Deal Days, happening October 10 and 11, is the perfect time to stock up on home essentials and other necessities.
+With discounts on everything from cleaning supplies to electric toothbrushes, today’s Prime Big Deal Days is the perfect time to stock up on home essentials and other necessities.
 However, you can also score major savings on pricier items you may have had your eye on and get a head-start on your holiday shopping.

 Whether your father would love an electronics gift like a smartwatch or your best friend is in need of a new, high-end coffee maker, check out these Prime Big Deal Days deals on big-ticket items that are worth the splurge for the upcoming gift-giving season — including products we tested in the BestReviews Testing Lab.
 Plus, take a look at some other deals available now.